davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 In this paper we present a method for extracting relationships of support or opposition between political personalities and describe the results of applying it to a news collection covering a period of around 25 years.

-During the relationship extraction process, we linked the political personalities involved with their Wikidata identifier(@MKGGB2018), thus enriching the relationship with information associated with the personality (e.g. political affiliation, public offices held, legislatures, family relationships, etc.).
+During the relationship extraction process, we linked the political personalities involved with their Wikidata identifier [(Malyshev et al., 2018) ](https://iccl.inf.tu-dresden.de/w/images/5/5a/Malyshev-et-al-Wikidata-SPARQL-ISWC-2018.pdf){:target="_blank"}[^1], thus enriching the relationship with information associated with the personality (e.g. political affiliation, public offices held, legislatures, family relationships, etc.).

 All the relationships extracted are represented in the form of semantic triples following the Resource Description Framework (RDF) standard [@schreiber2014primer].
 The political personalities involved, represented by their Wikidata identifier, are linked through a relationship of opposition or support represented by the news item that supports the relationship.
 This structure thus gives rise to a semantic graph, making it possible to formulate SPARQL queries [@2013sparql] involving the Wikidata information associated with each personality and the relationships extracted from the news headlines, for example: